 Want a little something extra while you’re there?
 Head out for an event at The High, most of which are free with museum admission.
 Here are a few:

-- Sunday, June 11, 2017: Second Sundays.
-Museum admission is free, plus there’ll be special activities, such as Jingle Writing Workshops with the Ukulady, an ABC’s Photobooth in Sifly Piazza, Toddler Tours, art-making workshops, story times, & more.
+- Sunday, July 9, 2017: Second Sundays.
+Museum admission is free, plus there’ll be special activities, such as Wiggly Warhol-inspired family yoga; Dogs With Wigs and Sing-Along with The Ukulady; Toddler Tours; art-making workshops; Warhol, Wigs, and Wiggles story times; & more.

 The High Museum of Art is located at 1280 Peachtree St. NE, Atlanta.